1 September 2025

 How does slow fashion nurture cultural heritage?

-Are you interested in prints, handmade pieces, or ethnic clothing?
+Are you interested in prints, handmade pieces, or clothing from ethnic backgrounds?
 If so, have you ever wondered about the stories behind these unique creations?
 If these brands are ethical and genuinely value their artisans and craftsmanship, they ensure that credit and financial compensation are appropriately given.
 Unfortunately, many fast fashion brands exploit this know-how without acknowledging the creators.

 Fashion draws inspiration from various sources, including art, literature, music, and cultural traditions.
 These elements collectively form what we refer to as cultural heritage.